Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Experiment

 \subsection{Ablation Study and Parameter Analysis}

-In this section, we first examine the effectiveness of each sub-module, and then analyze the effects of hyperparameters in KPG.
+In this section, we first examine the effectiveness of each sub-module in KPG, and then analyze the effects of hyperparameters.

-\header \textbf{Ablation Study.} We conduct experiments to show the effectiveness of each key component of KPG.
-To achieve this, we implement the following three variants of KPG: \begin{itemize}[topsep=0.5mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item KPG$\backslash$ens: it reduces the ENS module to randomly selecting a node from the out-neighbors of the existing nodes; \item KPG$\backslash$crg: it removes the CRG module and stops generating extra candidate nodes for small propagation graphs; \item KPG$\backslash$reward: it eliminates rewards defined in Eqns. \ref{eq:reward-crg}, \ref{eq:reward1-ens}, and \ref{eq:reward2-ens}. \end{itemize} Table \ref{tab:abla} reports the results of KPG and three variant models on the Twitter16 dataset.
-The results on other datasets are similar to that on Twitter16 and thus are omitted.
+\header \textbf{Ablation Study.} We implement three variants of KPG: \begin{itemize}[topsep=0.5mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item KPG$\backslash$ens: it randomly selects out-neighbors of existing nodes; \item KPG$\backslash$crg: it removes the CRG module and stops generating extra candidate nodes for small propagation graphs; \item KPG$\backslash$reward: it eliminates rewards during training. \end{itemize} Tables \ref{tab:ablat15}-\ref{tab:abla} report the results of KPG and its three variants on the Twitter15 and Twitter16 datasets, respectively.
 As we can observe, the absence of any component leads to a decrease in rumor detection performance.
-On the one hand, the decrease demonstrates the effectiveness of each module.
-On the other hand, the performance gap exhibits the importance of synergy of all three components.
+This decline not only demonstrates the effectiveness of each module but also underscores the importance of synergy of all three components.

-\header \textbf{The Effect of Parameter $\epsilon$ in Candidate Selection.} $\epsilon \in [0, 1]$ is a trade-off parameter between local candidates and global candidates.
-Larger $\epsilon$ indicates a larger probability for ENS to select the next node from the local neighbors of currently selected nodes, while smaller $\epsilon$ indicates a larger probability to globally select from the nodes that have not been selected.
+\header \textbf{The Effect of Parameter $\epsilon$ in Candidate Selection.} The parameter $\epsilon \in [0, 1]$ serves as a trade-off between local and global candidates.
+A larger $\epsilon$ indicates a higher probability for ENS to select the next node from the local neighbors of currently selected nodes, while a smaller $\epsilon$ increases the probability of selecting from nodes that have not yet been selected.
 We vary the parameter $\epsilon$ from 0 to 1 and report the corresponding results on Twitter16 in Table \ref{tab:eps}.
-The results on other datasets are similar to that on Twitter16 and thus are omitted.
+The results on other datasets are similar to those on Twitter16 and thus are omitted.
 In general, the model performance is influenced by the balance between local and global exploration.
-Specifically, on Twitter16, optimal performance is observed when $\epsilon=0.8$.
-A similar performance distribution is noted across other datasets.
-Therefore, we set $\epsilon=0.8$ for KPG on all datasets in our experiments.
+Specifically, on Twitter16, optimal performance is achieved when $\epsilon=0.8$.
+A similar performance trend is observed across other datasets.
+Therefore, we set $\epsilon=0.8$ for KPG in our experiments.